 Eating disorders are illnesses characterized by unhealthy behaviors associated with food or eating, such as starving, overeating, or binging.

 - Bulimia nervosa

 - Night eating syndrome

 What Is Binge Eating Disorder?

-Binge Eating Symptoms
+Binge Eating Disorder Complications

-Binge Eating Symptom: Guilt
+Binge Eating Disorder and Guilt

-Binge Eating Symptom: Weight Change
+Binge Eating Disorder and Weight Change

 Diagnosing Binge Eating Disorder

 One diagnostic sign of binge eating disorder is binging at least twice a week for a period of six months or longer.
 As mentioned, people may hide this behavior so it is even more difficult to diagnose.
 The diagnostic process typically also includes a physical exam and a thorough exploration of family history, medical history, and eating habits.